What Was Done

 iii.
 Constituent Assembly

-A new constitutional convention.
+A new constitutional convention is called.
 Founding Fathers stuff.

 iv.
 Kerensky to Power